-Practices such as last-minute changes to orders and ever-shorter lead times can contribute to excessive overtime, increased use of casual labour, and even unauthorised sub-contracting.
+Practices such as last-minute changes to orders and short lead times can contribute to excessive overtime, increased use of casual labour, and unauthorised sub-contracting.
 And pressure from retailers to reduce prices can make it difficult for suppliers to pay workers a living wage.

 Many retailers are already starting to identify ways in which they can develop new buying practices that support – rather than undermine – suppliers' ability to provide decent pay and conditions for their workers.
 For example, many have embarked on ambitious training programmes to increase the awareness of buyers and commercial staff of the impacts of their decisions on workers.

-Other really positive steps forward include creating 'ethical champions' in retailer commercial teams, who act as the 'go to' person in their team for ethical trade.
+Other positive steps forward include creating 'ethical champions' in retailer commercial teams, who act as the 'go to' person for ethical trade.
 Some companies are starting to reward their buying staff for taking labour standards into consideration when they place orders with their suppliers.

 The role of ETI